radrow/ddtrace/EVALUATION.md

 More specifically, the generated output should satisfy these requirements:

-- It should end with the line `### TERMINATED ###`.
+1. It should end with the line `### TERMINATED ###`.
-- It should not contain stack traces nor error messages --- otherwise, please send us the entire output.
+2. It should not contain stack traces nor error messages --- otherwise, please send us the entire output.
-- The time measurements (e.g. `00:010:601` or `Time: 10570973`) may be
+3. The time measurements (e.g. `00:010:601` or `Time: 10570973`) must be
-  different.
+   present, although they may be different.

+If the 3 requirements above are met, then this step of the "Kick the tires" assessment is completed.

 ## Reproducing the results in the paper

 ### Reproducing the plots in *Figures 15 and 16*

-To reproduce *Figures 15 and 16* in the paper, please delete the `output` folder (if present) and run the following command.
+To reproduce *Figures 15 and 16* in the paper, **please delete the directory called `output` (if present)** and run the following command.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh